mo-mo35/Amazon-Product-Analysis/README.md

 Apache Spark (tested on Spark 3.x)

-AWS EMR or local Spark cluster
+AWS EC2 or local Spark cluster

 By default, the script reads from two public sources: